DataCueCo/slate/source/index.html.md

 > The above command returns a 204 response code

-## Delete Banner
+## Delete User

-When you delete a banner on your system.
-Does not apply if you're using DataCue to manage your banners.
+When a user account is deleted from your system.

 ```php
 <?